-- the welfare of children and adults at risk is paramount in all the work we do and in all the decisions we take all children and adults at risk, regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation have an equal right to protection from all types of harm or abuse; - some children and adults are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues: - working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people's welfare.
+- The welfare of children is paramount in all the work we do and in all the decisions we take.
+All children and adults at risk, regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation have an equal right to protection from all types of harm or abuse. - Some children and adults are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues. - Working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people's welfare.